Harinichitikena/sales-analysis-dashboard/README.md

 ➤ This project focuses on analyzing sales data to identify trends, top-performing products, and regional sales performance.

-➤ The dashboard provides clear visual insights that help understand business performance and support data-driven decision making.
+➤ The analysis helps transform raw sales data into meaningful insights that support data-driven business decisions.

 ---

 ## 📌 Project Overview

-➤ Sales data analysis is important for businesses to monitor revenue, understand customer purchasing behavior, and identify growth opportunities.
+➤ Sales data analysis helps businesses understand revenue patterns, product performance, and regional sales distribution.

-➤ This project analyzes sales datasets and presents the results through **interactive charts and visualizations**.
+➤ In this project, sales data is analyzed using Python and SQL to identify important business insights.

-➤ The goal of this project is to transform raw sales data into **meaningful insights that support business strategies**.
+➤ Data visualization techniques are used to present sales trends and patterns through charts and graphs.

 ---

 ## 🚀 Features

-➤ Analysis of sales performance across different regions
+➤ Analysis of total sales performance

-➤ Identification of top-selling products and categories
+➤ Identification of top-selling products

-➤ Visualization of monthly and yearly sales trends
+➤ Regional sales performance analysis

-➤ Dashboard displaying key business metrics
+➤ Data visualization using charts and graphs

-➤ Clear and interactive data visualizations
+➤ SQL queries for extracting sales insights

 ---